pschanely/CrossHair/doc/diff_behavior.md

 CrossHair reports examples in order of added coverage, descending, so consider writing your unit tests using such inputs, from the top-down.

 But don't do it blindly!
-CrossHair doesn't always give plesant examples;
+CrossHair doesn't always give pleasant examples;
 instead of using `'\x00'`, you should just use `'a'` to cover the same logic.

 ## Caveats